Overview

 Process Learnings

-Designing something to integrate to an existing app is really different from starting from scratch, and also closer to real world projects. and the follows is what i found the most important in this project:
+Designing something to integrate to an existing app is really different from starting from scratch, and also closer to real world projects.
+And the following is what I found the most important in this project:

 Process Learnings